A comparison of three ways to measure time-dependent densities with quantum simulators: Results and discussion

 \emph{Comparison}

 To quantify the accuracy of these density extraction methods, we employ the $L_1$ norm to measure the deviation from the Trotter solution.
-For discrete data points, the deviation is given by the loss function on the density at the first site: $L = \sum^N_{k} |\Tilde{n}_1(t_k) - n_1(t_k))| / N$.
+For discrete data points, the deviation is given by the loss function on the density at the first site: $L = \sum^N_{k} |\Tilde{n}_1(t_k) - n_1(t_k))| / N$, where $\Tilde{n}_1(t_k)$ is the outcome of the measurement at time $t_k$, $n_1(t_k)$ is the solution of the Trotterized Hamiltonian.

 \figref{fig:pf} shows how the loss function scales with the number of trials for each of the three approaches.
 The convergence rate for determining the bias of a coin would be 0.5 but here additional measurement error has been introduced into the model which prevents $L=0$ situation even with an infinite number of samples.
-Further, the Bayesian and harmonic inversion techniques sometimes reported anomalously poor estimates of the density at a given time.
+Further, in our implementation, the Bayesian and harmonic inversion techniques sometimes reported anomalously poor estimates of the density at a given time.
 A single fluctuation of this type along the time trace of the density entirely dominates the loss function.
-For the sake of comparison, we have cleaned the data by removing anomalous density values that are too far from the exact solution.
-Although this is an \emph{ad hoc} procedure that requires knowing the exact answer, we have tested our data at various levels of cutoff finding that at any fixed cutoff harmonic inversion had the most points discarded and consistently displayed marginally faster convergence rates.
+For the sake of comparison, we did not include the data points that are $5\sigma$ away from the exact solution in all three methods.
+This led to more stable results when the number of trials is small.
+Another benefit of filtering the data is that for the Bayesian inference, estimates close to the boundary of the domain are subject to large fluctuations giving poor estimates.
+So we can exclude the wrong data points by setting a $5\sigma$ window.
+Although the discarding procedure is \emph{ad hoc} and requires knowing the exact answer, we have tested our data at various levels of cutoff finding that at any fixed cutoff harmonic inversion had the most points discarded and consistently displayed marginally faster convergence rates.

+Fig.~\ref{fig:pf}(a) shows the scaling of loss function of the 4-orbital model.
+The slope of the fitting lines are -0.4961, -0.3747 and -0.4103 respectively.
+Points $5\sigma$ away from the exact density under the Trotter approximation are not used for calculating the loss function.
+This resulted in 73.87\%, 87.26\% and 90.07\% of points used in the plotted data respectively.

+Fig.~\ref{fig:pf}(b) shows the scaling of loss function of the 8-orbital model.
+The slope of the fitting lines are -0.4346, -0.4595 and -0.4184 respectively.
+Points $5\sigma$ away from the exact density under the Trotter approximation are not used for calculating the loss function.
+This resulted in 80.53\%, 84.40\% and 93.20\% of points used in the plotted data respectively.

+Harmonic inversion measures 40 times more than the other two methods, so the actual data and fitting line should be shifted to the right by 40 times the number of measurements showing in the figure.